ARMENIA – North (Gegharkunik, Lori, Shirak, Tavush, Gyumri)

 Vanadzor, along with Gyumri and Spitak (25 km (16 mi) west), suffered a considerable amount of damage from the 1988 earthquake when 564 residents died in the city.
 Unlike the two other cities, the majority of buildings in Vanadzor were unscathed from the earthquake

-At an average height of 1,350 metres (4,430 feet) above sea level, Vanadzor is located in the valley of Pambak River, on the point where the rivers of Tandzut and Vanadzor join the Pambak river.
+At an average height of 1,350 metres (4,430 feet) above sea level, Vanadzor is located in the valley of the Pambak River, at the point where the rivers of Tandzut and Vanadzor join the Pambak River.
 The city is surrounded by the over 2,500-metre-high (8,200-foot) mountains of Bazum and Pambak.
 The southern and eastern regions are densely forested while to the north and west are only covered with bushes and plants.
 The climate of Vanadzor is characterized by cool summers and relatively mild winters.

-The population of Kirovakan-Vanadzor increased significantly after World War II, when Stalin allowed open immigration to the Armenian Soviet Socialist Republic with the promise of a better life for the arriving Armenians in the historical homeland.
+The population of Kirovakan-Vanadzor increased significantly after World War II when Stalin allowed open immigration to the Armenian Soviet Socialist Republic with the promise of a better life for the arriving Armenians in the historical homeland.
 More than 150,000 Armenians from different parts of Europe and the Middle East, most being survivors of the Armenian Genocide, immigrated and settled in Kirovakan.
-Due to the harsh conditions imposed by the Soviets intelligence and the Ministry of Interior, many of the immigrants were sent to labor camps in Siberia and elsewhere.
-The reason for such disrespectful treatment towards the Armenian immigrants was because almost all were more educated than the local community, spoke more than 3 languages, and were open followers of the Armenian Apostolic Church, something that was considered a threat to the national security by the Stalinist Government.
+Due to the harsh conditions imposed by the Soviet intelligence and the Ministry of Interior, many of the immigrants were sent to labour camps in Siberia and elsewhere.
+The reason for such disrespectful treatment towards the Armenian immigrants was that almost all were more educated than the local community, spoke more than 3 languages, and were open followers of the Armenian Apostolic Church, something that was considered a threat to the national security by the Stalinist Government.
 Despite the difficulties, more Western Armenians immigrated to Kirovakan during the following years.
 However, many of the immigrants left the city and returned to their diaspora countries, including Cyprus, Lebanon, Syria, Greece, France and the United States.

 The city of Vanadzor is the main industrial centre of the province.
-The industry of the city is quite diversified with many firms specialized in garment manufacturing, chemical products, building materials, and dairy products.
+The industry of the city is quite diversified with many firms specializing in garment manufacturing, chemical products, building materials, and dairy products.

 Museum of Fine Arts.
 In a lovely 3-story curved building, it displays local artists.
 AMD 500